choral-lang/website/index.md

 }
 ```

 Choral extends the Java type system with the concept of worlds (from [hybrid logic](https://en.wikipedia.org/wiki/Hybrid_logic)).
-Worlds in Choral represent separate execution nodes or endpoints, as exemplified by the traditional Client-Server endpoints (to which we added a third-party Logger) in the MyExample program above.
+Worlds in Choral represent separate execution nodes or endpoints, as exemplified by the traditional Client-Server endpoints (to which we added a third-party Logger) in the class MyExample above.

-Choral objects are therefore always located at one world, e.g., `String@( Client )` --- shortened in `String@Client` --- or distributed among two or more worlds, e.g. `MyExample@( Server, Client, Logger )`.
+Choral objects are therefore always located at one world, e.g., `String@( Client )` --- shortened in `String@Client` --- or distributed among two or more worlds, e.g., `MyExample@( Server, Client, Logger )`.

-Briefly, the program written above define an object, called `MyExample`, which is distributed among three worlds: named Server, Client, and Logger.
+Briefly, the program written above defines a class, called `MyExample`, which is distributed among three worlds, named Server, Client, and Logger.

 MyExample has two fields:

-- `logChannel`: a communication Channel between the Server and the Logger endpoints.
-The Choral runtime provides different implementation of Channels, e.g., using local memory, sockets, local files, and their encrypted counterparts;
+- `logChannel`: a communication `Channel` between the Server and the Logger endpoints.
+The Choral runtime provides different implementation of `Channel`s, e.g., using local memory, sockets, local files, and their encrypted counterparts;
 - `log`: a Log object used for persistent logging, owned by the Logger endpoint.

-The `sendMessage` method takes as parameter a Channel between the Server and the Client.
-Then, when Client inputs a message (acquired through the `prompt` method, also provided by the Choral runtime), its content is sent to the Server (through the `com` method of the `channel` object).
+The `sendMessage` method takes as a parameter a `Channel` between the Server and the Client.
+Then, when the Client inputs a message (acquired through the `prompt` method, a courtesy utility provided by the Choral runtime), its content is sent to the Server (through the `com` method of the `channel` object).

 Finally, the Server first transmits the received message to the Logger, for recording, and prints out its content.